List of games in Star Trek: Darts

 O'Brien and Bashir are frequently seen playing darts at Quark's bar in Deep Space Nine.

 Volleyball

-Harry Kim and Tom Paris are never seen playing, but in the episode "Warlord", Kim adds to an existing holodeck program three holographic characters he says he practices with—a championship team of three beautiful women.
+Harry Kim and Tom Paris are never seen playing, but in the episode "Warlord", Kim adds to an existing holodeck program three holographic characters he says he practices with—a championship team of three women.
 Paris remarks that now he knows why Kim has been playing better.

 Martial arts

 Gladiatorial combat

-In the memorable Original Series episode "The Gamesters of Triskelion", Captain Kirk and some of his crew are forced to participate as gladiators in combat against other humanoids, for the entertainment of unseen masters who wager Quatloos among themselves on the outcome in the arena.
+In the Original Series episode "The Gamesters of Triskelion", Captain Kirk and some of his crew are forced to participate as gladiators in combat against other humanoids, for the entertainment of unseen masters who wager on the outcome in the arena.

 Anbo-jitsu

 Anbo-Jitsu (or anbo-jyutsu) is a fictitious Japanese sport shown in Star Trek: The Next Generation.
 In it, two armored opponents facing each other wear a solid visor, rendering them blind, and fight with a large staff.
 One end of the staff contains a proximity sensor, alerting each contender to their opponent's location with an audio signal.
 The other end of the staff is rounded and padded and used for direct blows.
 The staff itself can be used for sweeping attacks.
 The opponents dress in armor and helmets to protect them from injury.
 Ceremonial Japanese chants are used to greet the opponent, initiate combat and yield if necessary.
 It is called "the ultimate evolution in the martial arts" in the context of the show.

 William Riker and his father settled a long-standing grudge with this game in the episode "The Icarus Factor".